hc-tcg/hc-tcg/README.md

 npm run fix       # fix any autofixable linting errors
 ```

+### Adding New Cards
+After adding your card, you will need to wait for the image to render.
+There is a github action that will automatically do this.
+After pushing your new card to your branch on github,
+wait a few minutes and there should be a commit with the card image!

 ### Testing

 This project contains a few tests that are run against every PR.